KivancApaydin1907/Applied_Flight_Performance_Udemy_Course/J-85-GE_Thrust_Data/README.md

 * **Deviation:** ~3.2%

 > *The simplified model successfully captures the "Off-Design" behavior, including the effects of altitude on air density and Mach number on ram pressure rise.*

+## ⚠️ Limitations
+0-D Analysis: Flow is assumed to be one-dimensional; radial profiles are ignored.

+Map Scaling: Component maps (Compressor/Turbine maps) are not used; constant component efficiencies are assumed for the scope of this course.

+Chemical Kinetics: Combustion is modeled via energy balance (LHV), not chemical reaction rates.

 ---